xuzhengxiao/ml_exp/README.md

 * compare results between different sets,such as prediction distribution and affected samples.

 # cv
-* To build a stable cv dataset,you must understand data and difficulties as better as possible.examine the distribution of validation data is similar to train data.
+* To build a stable cv dataset,you must understand data and difficulties profoundly.examine the distribution of validation data is similar to train data.